Early Childhood Court

 - Expedite a permanent home for the child

-- Break the intergenerational cycle of abuse, neglect and violence
+- Break the intergenerational cycle of abuse, neglect, and violence

 The Florida Center manages the program locally in conjunction with the YMCA Safe Child Coalition and the 12th Judicial Circuit Court of Florida.
-Providing a two-generational therapeutic approach, working with parent and child, the program functions thought the use of an ECC Community Coordinator and specialized interview team: Case Manager, Infant Mental Health Therapist, and Family Support Worker.
+Providing a two-generational therapeutic approach, working with parent and child, the program functions through the use of an ECC Community Coordinator and specialized interview team: Case Manager, Infant Mental Health Therapist, and Family Support Worker.

 The program provides increased opportunities for visitation, along with intensive coaching and therapy, helping the child and their family to bond and begin healing.